lmouline/greycat/doc/tasks/get.md

 The get action allows to get the value(s) of a node property.
 The property can be of any type, a relation, a map or a primitive Type.
 See also [setProperty](setProperty.md) to discover how to set a property of a node using Tasks.

-This action should be used after a task returning a node as result.
+This action should only be used after a task returning a node as result.

 > The result of the *get* will be put in the result and made accessible to the next Task.